GusBusDraws/Segmentflow/README.md

 Image segmentation is performed by calculating a distance map from the binary images which maps the distance to the nearest background pixel to each foreground pixel.
-Local maxima are calculated based on a minimum distance (aligned with minimum particle size) and are sued to seed a watershed segmentation which "floods" the inverted distance map starting with the seed points as "pouring locations".
+Local maxima are calculated based on a minimum distance (aligned with minimum particle size) and are used to seed a watershed segmentation which "floods" the inverted distance map starting with the seed points as "pouring locations".
 Can also be thought of as growing outwards from the seed points.
 Result of segmentation is a series